 Visit the homes and farms of the Amish families living around Harmony.
 A local business offers car and group tours of the Amish settlement.
 View fine Amish craftsmanship and purchase Amish goods, such as baked goods, baskets, wood crafts, candy, quilts, and more.
 While traveling through the beautiful farm country, learn about the history and beliefs of the Amish community and how their lifestyle differs from modern ways, while giving us all a glimpse of how our own ancestors lived and farmed in bygone days.

 The area is blessed with rolling hills and valleys, fertile soil for growing crops, and plenty of water in springs and brooks.
 Niagara Cave, a natural result of the area’s karst geology, is an underground wonderland, millions of years in the making.
 It was discovered under a sinkhole and was explored and developed over the years as local residents turned the cave into a well-known tourist attraction.
-Niagara Cave has been in continous development and operation for 75 years.
+Niagara Cave has been in continous development and operation for 80 years and is now fully run by solar energy.
 One-hour guided tours offer a chance to thrill at nature’s beauty, including a 60-foot waterfall, the crystal “wedding chapel,” huge stalactites and rock formations that took millions of years to form, all far below the earth’s surface.
 The cave stays a constant 48 degrees year round and offers a 10-acre picnic ground and a miniature golf course.

 The Harmony Area Historical Society has developed a karst geological interpretive site as an educational tool for both local residents and visitors to the area.
 An observation deck with interpretive signage allows visitors to view a sinkhole, learn about how it was formed, and why it is important to our environment.